Business Goals and Objectives Modeling

 The Requirements diagram can be used to create a visual representation of the relationship between Goals and Objectives and other elements in the model, including Principles, Business Drivers, Constraints, Business Rules, Use Cases, User Stories, design Components and more.
 For architects who are accustomed to working with lists in a text based tool, the Requirements diagrams will provide a powerful and expressive visual representation, allowing the Goals and Objectives to be tied to elements of the business, information, application and technology architectures.

 Learn More: Requirements Diagram

 The Unified Modeling Language does not itself contain elements to represent Goals and Objectives, but they can be included by using stereotypes, which is a mechanism for extending the core language.
 These stereotypes can be applied to a base element such as a Requirement and then the stereotype can be applied to create new Goals and Objectives.
-The stereotype will be visible in the Project Browser and diagrams if these options have been set.
+The stereotype will be visible in the Browser window and diagrams if these options have been set.
 These stereotyped elements can become available if other Technologies or profiles have been enabled.